 for Marco Island Citizens:

 Jared believes our community deserves real action and solutions not empty words and broken promises.
-Prior to winning his city council race in 2016, Jared made five to the citizens of Marco Island and has fulfilled every single one based on his principles of fiscal conservatism, lower taxes, limited government, and protection of citizens’ rights.
+Prior to winning his city council race in 2016, Jared made five pledges to the citizens of Marco Island and has worked tirelessly to successfully fulfill them based on his principles of fiscal conservatism, lower taxes, limited government, and protection of citizens’ rights.

 Pledge #1 - To keep more money in citizens’ pocket

 Pledge fulfilled!
 Jared has led the fight every single year to lower the millage rate and stop the increase of property taxes on Marco Island.
 Never before in our island’s history has a City Council set the property tax rate at rollback four years in a row.
 The rate is lower now than it was way back in Fiscal year 2011!
 Since Jared was elected in 2016, the property tax rate has been reduced by approximately 12%.
 In May 2018, Jared wrote a proposal that would lower the “Local Communications Service Tax” by 60%.
 Thanks to Jared, Marco citizens are saving $500,000 every year allowing their hard-earned dollars to be spent elsewhere locally or saved.